open-feature/openfeature.dev/docs/reference/concepts/05-events.md

 The provider is ready to perform flag evaluations.

-Authors may not wish to attempt to evaluate flags until the provider has properly established a connection to the management system.
+_Application authors_ may wish to wait to evaluate flags until the provider has fully started.
-In this case, authors can await the `PROVIDER_READY` event before evaluating any flags.
+In that case, they can await the `PROVIDER_READY` event before evaluating any flags.
 This can be especially useful for hiding views or otherwise deferring evaluation until associated flags can be resolved accurately.

 ### PROVIDER_CONFIGURATION_CHANGED